viviensiu/ml-zoomcamp/8_deeplearning/NOTES.md

 * In the video, adding `inner` layer did not improve the model.

 ### 8.9 Regularization and Dropout
-* Training the same data set over more and more epochs would result in overfitting the data.
+* Training the same data set over more and more epochs would result in overfitting the data as the model may associate some specific patterns from the dataset with the target and unable to generalise, e.g. t-shirt with round logos.
 * To mitigate this, the `dropout` method is used.
 * `Dropout` involves randomly removing some neurons during each epoch so the model do not learn any information about these dropped neurons.
 * It is akin to "hide" partial information on the dataset so the model do not overfit on the training data and unable to generalise.